carpentries/instructor-training/07-design.md

   </tr>
   <tr>
     <td colspan="3">
-      Reproduced with additions from Allen and Tanner's <a href="http://www.lifescied.org/content/6/2/85.full">Putting the Horse Back in Front of the Cart: Using Visions and Decisions about High-Quality Learning Experiences to Drive Course Design</a> (2007)
+      Reproduced with additions from [Allen and Tanner][allen-tanner]'s "Putting the Horse Back in Front of the Cart: Using Visions and Decisions about High-Quality Learning Experiences to Drive Course Design" (2007)
     </td>
   </tr>
 </table>